archer96/archerTarget.js/README.md

 * renamed setArrows to setArrowPosition
 * renamed setActive to setArrowActive
 * added setArrowOptions
-* removed an bug (arrow position was changed wrong, everytime the user only clicked on an arrow; only appeard if 'draggable' was an object)
+* removed a bug (arrow position was changed wrong, everytime the user only clicked on an arrow; only appeard if 'draggable' was an object)
+* changed from Google Closure Compiler to UglifyJS

 ###0.1